Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 LOCATION MATTERS

-A buyer paid extra for a townhouse because of its location in the complex overlooking woods instead of the parking area.
-Another seller took advantage of the fact that most of the surrounding homes didn’t have yards; only a few shared a half-acre grassy area.
+A buyer paid extra for a townhouse because of its location in the complex overlooking a lush greenbelt instead of the parking area.
+Another seller took advantage of the fact that most of the surrounding homes didn’t have yards; only a few shared a half- acre grassy area.
 An owner whose townhouse bordered this yard area sold his home for a higher price than other townhouses in the complex because he had a characteristic shared by fewer than 10% of others — in fact, he had the only available listing offering that feature.
 He pointed to that feature in marketing the townhome.
 With this attractive point of difference, the house sold for a higher price.
 Another townhouse seller in the same complex found a different unique feature.
 Although she did not have a yard, she was still able to use location to advantage.
-Her property backed up to a lake and fountain.
+Her property backed up to a community lake with a fountain.
 This unique feature helped her to sell the townhouse quickly and for a better-than-average sales price.

 THE 80/20 RULE IN ACTION: BUYERS ARE SEARCHING FOR UNIQUE FEATURES